Conditions for separability in multiqubit systems with an accelerating qubit using a conditional entropy: Conclusions

-The analytical form of AR $q$-conditional entropy for pure multiqubit GHZ and W states is evaluated using eigenvalues of the state of inertial Alice and Rob's mode in region I ($\rho_{A_1A_2 \cdots A_{N-1} R}$) and the Rob's subsystem ($\rho_{R}$).
-We then numerically study the non-separability using the \emph{eigenvalue truncation procedure} performed on these infinite dimensional density matrices $\rho_{A_1A_2 \cdots A_{N-1} R}$ and $\rho_{R}$ to get the required eigenvalues.
+The analytical form of the AR $q$-conditional entropy for pure multiqubit GHZ and W states is evaluated using eigenvalues of the state of inertial Alice and Rob's mode in region I ($\rho_{A_1A_2 \cdots A_{N-1} R}$) and the Rob's subsystem ($\rho_{R}$).
+We then numerically studied the non-separability using the {\it eigenvalue truncation procedure} (see Sec. \ref{subsec:evt}) performed on these infinite dimensional density matrices $\rho_{A_1A_2 \cdots A_{N-1} R}$ and $\rho_{R}$ to get their required non-zero eigenvalues respectively.
 The AR $ q $-conditional entropy $ S_q(A_1A_2 \cdots A_{N-1}|R) $ in the inertial : non-inertial bipartition always remains less than zero for both pure multiqubit GHZ and W states with one of their qubit under uniform acceleration, implying that they remain non-separable for any values of their state parameters and acceleration $\lambda$.
-Further, we observe that irrespective of the value of $ q $, the non-separability of $\rho_{A_1A_2 \cdots A_{N-1} R}$ will be high at low values of acceleration and decreases with the increase in acceleration, in particular, the AR $q$-conditional entropy $ S_q(A_1A_2 \cdots A_{N-1}|R) $ tends to $ 0 $ as $ \lambda\rightarrow 1 $.
-Further, we observe that the non-separability of pure multiqubit GHZ state with one of its qubits in acceleration is not dependent on the $N$, i.e., it is independent of the number of qubits in the inertial frame.
+We observed that irrespective of the value of $ q $, the non-separability of $\rho_{A_1A_2 \cdots A_{N-1} R}$ will be high at low values of acceleration and decreases with the increase in acceleration, in particular, the AR $q$-conditional entropy $ S_q(A_1A_2 \cdots A_{N-1}|R) $ tends to $ 0 $ as $ \lambda\rightarrow 1 $.
+The non-separability of both the pure multiqubit GHZ and W states with one of their qubits under acceleration became steeper to its approach to zero as the acceleration $\lambda$ and parameter $q$ increased.
+Further, we observed that the non-separability of pure multiqubit GHZ state with one of its qubits in acceleration is not dependent on the $N$, i.e., it is independent of the number of qubits in the inertial frame.
 However, when the number of qubits in the inertial frame of the pure multiqubit W state with one of its qubits in acceleration is increased, the non-separability decreases as $N$ increases.